arjkashyap/Simon-Arduino/README.md

     Follow the Circuit Diagram From Circuit.png.
     The connections are pretty Easy.
     Connect the Arduiono to computer and Upload the code.
+    Additional updates will me made to the project throughout the dev, but the core circuit diagram will remain the same.
-    ( Do check the port before uploading from tools > port )
+    ( Do check the port before uploading from tools > port ) Connect the com port to the arduino and then load the code of the game.

 Game-play:
     Once the game starts, the led's will blink on and off